 Inflammatory bowel disease Overview of Inflammatory Bowel Disease (IBD) In inflammatory bowel diseases, the intestine (bowel) becomes inflamed, often causing recurring abdominal pain and diarrhea.
 The two primary types of inflammatory bowel disease (IBD) are Crohn... read more , such as Crohn disease Crohn Disease Crohn disease is an inflammatory bowel disease where chronic inflammation typically involves the lower part of the small intestine, the large intestine, or both and may affect any part of the... read more

 In older adults, cancer (such as stomach Stomach Cancer A Helicobacter pylori infection is a risk factor for stomach cancer.
 Vague abdominal discomfort, weight loss, and weakness are some typical symptoms.
 Diagnosis includes endoscopy and biopsy... read more , pancreatic Pancreatic Cancer Smoking, chronic pancreatitis, male sex, being black, and possibly long-standing diabetes are risk factors for pancreatic cancer.
 Abdominal pain, weight loss, jaundice, and vomiting are some... read more , colon Colorectal Cancer Family history and some dietary factors (low fiber, high fat) increase a person’s risk of colorectal cancer.
-Typical symptoms include bleeding during a bowel movement, fatigue, and weakness... read more , or ovarian cancer Ovarian Cancer Ovarian cancer, which typically starts on the surface of the ovaries, is not usually diagnosed until it is advanced.
-Ovarian cancer may not cause symptoms until it is large or has spread.
-If... read more ) becomes more common.
+Typical symptoms include bleeding during a bowel movement, fatigue, and weakness... read more , or ovarian cancer Ovarian Cancer, Fallopian Tube Cancer, and Peritoneal Cancer Ovarian cancer is cancer of the ovaries.
+It is related to fallopian tube cancer, which develops in the tubes that lead from the ovaries to the uterus, and peritoneal cancer, which is cancer... read more ) becomes more common.

 Doctors first focus on whether the pain is functional pain or is caused by a disorder, drug, or toxin.
 Making this distinction may be difficult.
 However, if warning signs are present, functional pain is unlikely (but not impossible).